stevebattle/liquid/README.md

-# Simulated Autopoiesis in liquid Automata
+# Simulated Autopoiesis in Liquid Automata

 Living systems cannot be understood separately from they environment they live in.
 They are organised in a causal circular process of becoming, and it is this very circularity that is a necessity for living – autopoietic - systems.
 An autopoitetic system is alive if it produces itself in the physical space, based on interactions between physical elements that go on to produce new physical elements necessary for the regeneration of the system.
 A living system is a self-referential domain of interactions in the physical space, generally a network of 'chemical' relationships.
 However, there are many kinds of chemical networks that aren't alive, consider a chemical explosion which exhibits a runaway chain reaction of positive feedback.
 The signature of life is the emergence of a structure that distinguishes self from non-self; it is closed-off from its environment.
 This closure emerges from, and is dynamically/homeostatically, maintained by the underlying organisation.